 Up until eventually this year, an automated charge of £100 would definitely be issued for a late tax return.
 Nevertheless, this could be lowered- possibly even reduced to zero- if you paid your tax by the deadline or the tax debt was less than £100.
 However, a new penalty routine is applicable to late tax returns this specific year, which is below:

-After 6 months, a additional penalty of 5% of the tax due or £300- whatever is higher
+- After 6 months, an additional penalty of 5% of the tax due or £300- whatever is higher

 Payment of Tax